lshprung/dash-docset-builder/README.md

   BUILD_DIR can be set to a directory to build under.
 The default is ./build

 Other possible targets:
-  archive                            - create .tgz archives for all docsets in BUILD_DIR (WIP) clean                              - remove all docsets and .tgz archives from BUILD_DIR
+  archive                            - create .tgz archives for all docsets in BUILD_DIR clean                              - remove all docsets and .tgz archives from BUILD_DIR
   $(BUILD_DIR)/$(DOCSET_NAME).docset - equivalent to DOCSET_NAME
   $(BUILD_DIR)/$(DOCSET_NAME).tgz    - create a .tgz archive of DOCSET_NAME